staking-foundation/docs/docs/4-components.md

 # Components

 ## Node

- The node works along Ethereum Execution and Consensus clients to support the Diva infrastructure for the distributed validator to work.
-The nodes can maintain different key-shares that represent a share in different distributed validator.
-Thanks to nodes, Diva creates a network that supports distributed validation.
-Node's Client, as all Diva software, is being released open sourced, in the most convenient formats such as code, as docker image and as Dappnode package.
-A Diva Client enables operators to seamlessly:
+A node is a hardware machine running all of these:

+1. An Ethereum Execution client
+2. An Ethereum Consensus client
+3. The Diva client.

+Nodes run the required infrastructure to power a Distributed Validator.

+Nodes will own different key-shares, allowing them to operate Distributed Validators in coordination with other nodes.

+The Diva client is open source and available in several formats such as source code, as Docker image and a Dappnode package.
+It allows nodes to:

-- Register as operator in Diva smart contracts.
+- Register as an Operator in the Diva smart contracts.
-- Sync the Consensus and execution clients and get them ready.
+- Sync the Consensus and Execution clients.
-- Add key-shares by depositing 1 ETH each to be part of many distributed-validators.
+- Receive Distributed Validator key-shares when maintaining the required ETH bond.
-- Perform the different duties through Diva for Ethereum.
+- Perform validation duties for the Distributed Validators they're part of.

-## Diva's P2P Network
+## The Diva P2P Network

-Diva creates a P2P network between nodes for discovering purposes.
-This way Diva is decentralized and censorship-resistant.
-Also, the P2P network allows the DKG to be performed fully decentralized.
+Diva creates a P2P network between nodes for discovery purposes.
+This way Diva remains decentralized and censorship-resistant.
+Also, the P2P network allows the DKG to be performed in fully decentralized manner that preserves privacy and security of all data transmissions.

 ## Smart Contracts

-The Diva Smart Contract allows Stakers to deposit ETH and receive yield-accruing divETH 1:1.
-They also enable operators to register and deposit ETH for their new key-shares allowing them to take their role at different distributed validators.
+The Diva Smart Contract (DSC) allows:

+- Stakers to deposit ETH and receive yield-generating divETH 1:1.
- Diva Smart Contract (SC) coordinates with registered Nodes to generate a new Ethereum validator on 32ETH batches.
-Besides, the Diva SC is able to request validator withdrawals.
+- Stakers to un-stake their divETH and receive ETH 1:1 by requesting a validator withdrawal.
+- Operators to register their key-shares for new Distributed Validators.
+- Operators to trustlessly coordinate the creation of a new Ethereum validator in batches of 32 ETH.

 Diva SCs are non-upgradeable.
-This is one of the features that allow the protocol to be more predictable.
-If an issue manifests within a smart contract, a protection mechanism is in place to minimize any prospective impact.
+This is one of the features that allow the protocol to remain predictable.
+If an issue manifests within a smart contract, a protection mechanism is in place to minimize any prospective impact to all parties.

-As any other validator, distributed validators need to perform Ethereum's set duties.
-The Diva SC handles staking reward distributions to the network participants o a daily basis.
+Distributed Validators are subject to regular Ethereum Validator duties.
+The Diva SC handles staking reward distributions to the network participants on a rules-based basis, updating all balances daily.

-The Diva protocol is born to become a public good and therefore, all the infrastructure along with the smart contracts are released under the most permissive open-source license.
+The Diva protocol has been conceived as a public good and therefore, all the infrastructure along with the smart contracts are released under permissive open-source licenses.

 ## Oracle

-The Ethereum blockchain is running in two separate chains: the execution layer and the consensus layer.
-The execution layer is where the blocks and transaction and smart contracts sit, while consensus layer is where the validation and consensus information takes place.
+The Ethereum blockchain is running on two separate chains: the Execution Layer (EL) and the Consensus Layer (CL).
+The Execution Layer is where the blocks and transaction and smart contracts sit, while Consensus Layer is where the validation and consensus mechanisms take place.

-At the time of this writing, this two-layer separation makes it impossible for the Diva SC to access to the state of a validator.
-The Diva SC has no direct way to check how one of its validators has been performing without checking the consensus layer.
+At the time of this writing, this two-layer separation makes it technically impossible for the Diva SC (EL) to access to the state of a validator (CL).
+The Diva SC has no direct way to check how one of its validators has been performing without receiving information from the consensus layer.

-The proposed EIP-4788 will solve this problem, by making it possible to communicate with both layers.
+The proposed [EIP-4788](https://eips.ethereum.org/EIPS/eip-4788) will solve this problem, by making it possible to communicate with both layers.

-However, until EIP-4788 is available Diva’s SC uses oracle’s as the best available solution to obtain the data required.
+However, until EIP-4788 is available, Diva’s SC will use oracles as the best available solution to obtain the data required.
+Oracles will be operated by distributed network operators.